Cybergen300/PicNest/README.md

     run "truffle migrate --reset"
     run "npm start"

 n.b.
-Don't forget to set up your Metamask account on local dev at first as the migration we'll be done by default on the local env.
+Don't forget to open Ganache and set up your Metamask account on local dev at first as the migration we'll be done by default on the local env.